mezhanglei/react-easy-formcore/README.md

 - `labelAlign` The align of label for all Form.
 - `gutter` The distance between all Form.Field component custom labels and form components, `optional`.
 - `errorClassName` All Form.Field components add a custom class name when there is an error message, `optional`.
-- `onSubmit` The form submit callback, `optional`.
-- ` onReset` Form reset defaults, `optional`.
-- `onFormChange` The event function when a form changes onChange will only be triggered by the control's active `onChange`, not by `store.setFieldValue` and `store.setFieldsValue`, avoiding circular calls。`optional`。
 ### Form.Item Props

 - `className` Form field class name, `optional`.